When Can You See Heartbeat on Ultrasound

 Your baby’s heart is not fully developed until the 10th week of pregnancy.

-On occasions, transvaginal ultrasound scans (also known as an internal scan) is able to detect a heartbeat as early as cardiac activity starts, at around 5-6 weeks pregnant, however, it is not unusual to be unable to detect a fetal heartbeat via an ultrasound scan until 7 or 8 weeks pregnant.
+Sometimes, transvaginal ultrasound scans also referred to as internal scans, can pick up a heartbeat as soon as cardiac activity begins, typically around 5-6 weeks into pregnancy.
+However, it’s not uncommon to be unable to detect a fetal heartbeat via ultrasound during this early stage.
+Sonographers usually expect to detect a heartbeat around 7 or 8 weeks into the pregnancy.

 When Can You See a Baby’s Heartbeat with IVF Treatment?